Sentence spacing: Transition to single spacing

-In the early 20th century, some printers began using one and a half interword spaces (an "en quad") to separate sentences.
+In the early 20th century some printers began using one-and-a-half interword spaces (an "en quad") to separate sentences.
 This standard continued in use, to some extent, into the 1990s.

 Magazines, newspapers, and books began to adopt the single-space convention in the United States in the 1940s and in the United Kingdom in the 1950s.
 Typists did not move to single spacing simultaneously.

 Technological advances began affecting sentence spacing methods.
-In 1941, IBM introduced the Executive, a typewriter capable of proportional spacing, which had been used in professional typesetting for hundreds of years.
+In 1941 IBM introduced the Executive, a typewriter capable of proportional spacing, which had been used in professional typesetting for hundreds of years.
 This innovation broke the hold that the monospaced font had on the typewriter, reducing the severity of its mechanical limitations.
-However, this innovation did not spread throughout the typewriter industry; the majority of mechanical typewriters, including all of the widely distributed models, remained monospaced, while a small minority of special models carried the innovations.
-By the 1960s, electronic phototypesetting systems ignored runs of white space in text.
+However, this innovation did not spread throughout the typewriter industry; the majority of mechanical typewriters, including all the widely distributed models, remained monospaced, while a small minority of special models carried the innovations.
+By the 1960s electronic phototypesetting systems ignored runs of white space in text.
 This was also true for the World Wide Web, as HTML normally ignores additional spacing, although in 2011 the CSS 2.1 standard officially added an option that can preserve additional spaces.
-In the 1980s, desktop publishing software provided the average writer with more advanced formatting tools.
+In the 1980s desktop publishing software provided the average writer with more advanced formatting tools.